 2014: Same-sex marriage becomes legal throughout the UK; Queen Elizabeth II praises London Lesbian & Gay Switchboard on its 40th anniversary.

-Why not celebrate Pride with an LGBT themed tour of bohemian Soho – learn of the men and women who lived, worked and loved in the area – or meet those brave individuals throughout history who flouted sexual convention with an LGBT tour of the National Portrait Gallery.
+Why not celebrate Pride with an LGBT themed tour of bohemian Soho – learn of the men and women who lived, worked and loved in the area – or meet those brave individuals throughout history who flouted sexual convention with an LGBTQ tour of the National Portrait Gallery.